Sceptre/sceptre/docs/_source/docs/faq.rst

 .. note::

    Using ``obsolete: True`` will not work if any other stacks depend on that stack that are not themselves obsolete.
-Attempting to prune any stacks that depend on a obsolete stack will result in Sceptre immediately failing the launch.
+Attempting to prune any obsolete stacks that are depended on by non-obsolete stacks will result in Sceptre immediately failing the launch.